Trophy Hunting

 Trophy hunting is the practice of killing animals and displaying them as trophies.
 This frequently debated topic can create polarising views and debates, but by far the majority of the British public wants to see a ban on trophy hunting and especially the UK’s role in this blood sport.

-The Labour government have committed to a ban on the import of hunting trophies and have said they are considering the most effective means by which this can be introduced.
+The Labour government committed to a ban on the import of hunting trophies in their manifesto and have said they are considering the most effective means by which this can be introduced.

 What is our policy on trophy hunting?